I’m spicing things up for Thanksgiving by serving up my tasty vegan and gluten free sweet chili roasted brussels sprouts side dish.

 While that’s cooking, I toast my gluten free chex panko with some cashews until golden brown.
 Finally top the brussels with the toasted crumbs and enjoy!

-These sweet chili roasted brussels sprouts may be the best brussels sprouts recipe I’ve ever made, and as you know, I’ve developed A LOT of brussels sprouts recipes.
-Aside from it being a super tasty dish, it’s also a no-fuss side dish that can be whipped up in no time and pairs perfectly with any main.
+These sweet chili roasted brussels sprouts may be the best brussels sprouts recipe I’ve ever made.
+It’s also a no-fuss side dish that can be whipped up in no time and pairs perfectly with any main.
 This was a hit at my Thanksgiving dinner and I can guarantee it’ll be the next MVP of yours.

 Now I want to know, what is your go-to Thanksgiving dish?